 - A few scrapes of fresh lemon zest to taste

 - Small amount of vegetable stock or water less than a cup (omit if you steam or sous vide the rolls)

 - Large hollyhock leaves as needed (about 15-20)

-- Wild grape juice (see note) about ½ cup
+- ½ cup Wild grape juice (see note) or balsamic vinegar

 - Extra virgin olive oil or another good tasting oil, a generous drizzle

 - Soak the wild rice in twice it's volume of cool water overnight, or for at least 3-4 hours.

 - Heat the wild grape juice in a very small pot until half of the liquid has evaporated and the juice is slightly thickened, then pour into a container, cool, refrigerate and reserve.

 - To prepare the holly hock leaves, soak them water seasoned with a splash of vinegar and salt to taste until they wilt.
 Soaking in brine helps mimic the tart flavor of preserved grape leaves.
 The leaves can also be pickled weeks in advance by immersing them in cold pickle liquid and holding in the fridge.

 - The next day, combine all stuffing ingredients in a bowl except the hollyhock leaves.
 Taste the stuffing for seasoning, adjust as needed until it tastes good to you, then reserve.